First-time buyer mortgages

 The government supports a range of schemes for first-time buyers.

-- Right to buy – also known as ‘right to acquire’, this gives tenants who rent from a council or local housing association the chance to buy the home they live in.
+- Right to buy – also known as ‘right to acquire’, this gives tenants who rent from their local council the chance to buy the home they live in at a discount.

 - First Homes scheme – available to first-time buyers over 18 years old, this scheme offers new-build homes for 30-50% less than their market value.